lauramar6261/products_api/README.md

 ```
 Show details for a single movie by UPC code

 ```
 POST /products/
 ```
 Add a new product
+You must provide the following keys: name, upc, image, and user_id

 ```
 GET /products/overdue
 ```
 List all the products that have expired

 ```
 PUT /products/:upc
 ```
 Update a product

 ```
 DELTE /products/:upc
 ```
 Delete a product

 ## Terminology